YottaDB/YDBDoc/ProgGuide/triggers.rst

 Chained and Nested Triggers
 -----------------------------------

 Triggers are chained or nested when a database update sets off more than one trigger.
 A nested trigger is a trigger set off by another trigger.
-YottaDB/GT.M assigns a nesting level to each nested trigger to up to 127 levels.
-While nested triggers are always Atomic with their triggering update YottaDB/GT.M gives each nested trigger a new trigger context rather than a part of the triggering update.
+YottaDB assigns a nesting level to each nested trigger to up to 127 levels.
+While nested triggers are always Atomic with their triggering update YottaDB gives each nested trigger a new trigger context rather than a part of the triggering update.
 A chained trigger is an arbitrary sequence of matching triggers for the same database update.
 Consider the following trigger definition entries:

 .. parsed-literal::
    +^Acct("ID") -commands=Set -xecute="Set ^Acct(1)=$ZTVALUE+1"
    +^Acct(sub=:) -command=Set -xecute="Set ^X($ZTVALUE)=sub"

 This example sets off a chained sequence of two triggers and one nested trigger.
-On Set ^Acct("ID")=10, YottaDB/GT.M chains together an arbitrary sequence of triggers for ^Acct("ID") and ^Acct(sub:).
+On Set ^Acct("ID")=10, YottaDB chains together an arbitrary sequence of triggers for ^Acct("ID") and ^Acct(sub:).
 It is possible for either the ^Acct(sub=:) trigger or the ^Acct("ID") trigger to execute first and the other to follow because the trigger execution sequence is arbitrary.
-Whenever YottaDB/GT.M invokes the trigger for ^Acct("ID"), the Set ^Acct(1)=$ZTVALUE+1 code sets off the trigger for ^Acct(sub=:) as a nested trigger.
+Whenever YottaDB invokes the trigger for ^Acct("ID"), the Set ^Acct(1)=$ZTVALUE+1 code sets off the trigger for ^Acct(sub=:) as a nested trigger.

 .. note::
-   YottaDB/FIS recommends against using chained and nested triggers that potentially update the same piece of a global variable.
+   YottaDB recommends against using chained and nested triggers that potentially update the same piece of a global variable.
 You should always assess the significance of having chained triggers for a database update especially because of the arbitrary trigger execution order.
 The following table shows the stacking behavior of some Intrinsic Special Variables in chained and nested triggers.

 +----------------------------+------------------------------------+------------------------------------------+
 | ISV                        | Chained Triggers                   | Nested Triggers                          |